jaythad13/Mathematikezettelkasten/Complex Analysis --- math-135/notes/Cauchy integral formula.md

 $$
 g(a) = \frac{1}{2 \pi i} \int \frac{f(z)}{z - a} \, dz
 $$
 for some continuous function $f$, then $f$ is holomorphic.
-We will need this to prove [[Complex Analysis --- math-135/notes/Meromorphic functions and singularities#_theorem _ Riemann's theorem on removable singularities|Riemann's theorem on removable singularities]].
+We will need this to prove [[Complex analysis --- math-135/notes/Meromorphic functions and singularities#_theorem _ Riemann's theorem on removable singularities|Riemann's theorem on removable singularities]].

 ### Consequences...